aadinoyiibrahim/SemanticNLP/README.md

 <img src ="./img/classification.png"><br>
 </p>

 - Next, we extract and report the name of the method used for each relevant paper.
 This plot shows a clear preference for deep learning methodologies in the research landscape, followed by natural language processing.
 The lesser representation of computer vision and large language models suggests either a niche application of these methods or that the current research focus remains primarily on deep learning and NLP techniques.
+Note that there are multiple algorithms used and for easy visual representation, I group the methods into [dee learning, natural language processing, computer vision, large language model].

 Note: for keywords that uses both 'deep learning' and 'computer vision', the algorithm use the first keyword to classify.
 <p align="center">